-- 23.(1) This section applies to - (a) an officer, employee, contractor and agent of the First Nation,
+23.(1) This section applies to

+(a) an officer, employee, contractor and agent of the Squiala First Nation,

-- (b) a person acting under the delegated authority of the Council or the First Nation, and - (c) a member of a committee of the Council or the First Nation who is not a councillor. - (2) If a person is exercising a power, duty or responsibility relating to the financial administration of the First Nation, that person must - (a) comply with this Law, the Act, any other applicable First Nation law and any applicable standards. - (b) comply with all policies and procedures of the First Nation, and - (c) avoid conflicts of interest and comply with any the applicable policy and procedure made under section 21. - (3) If an officer, employee, committee member, contractor or agent believes he or she has a conflict of interest, that person must disclose the circumstances in writing as soon as practicable to the Chief Administrative Officer or, in the case of the Chief Administrative Officer, to the chair of the Finance and Audit Committee. - (4) The Council must incorporate the relevant provisions of this section into the following: - (a) the terms of employment or appointment of every officer or employee of the First Nation; - (b) the terms of every contract of a contractor of the First Nation; - (c) the terms of appointment of every member of a committee who is not a councillor; and - (d) the terms of appointment of every agent of the First Nation. - (5) If a person contravenes a provision of this subsection, the following actions may be taken: - (a) an officer or employee may be disciplined, including dismissal; - (b) a contractor's contract may be terminated; - (c) the appointment of a member of a committee may be revoked; - (d) the appointment of an agent may be revoked; or - (e) the council may use any legal means available to it to remedy the situation.
+(b) a person acting under the delegated authority of the Council or the Squiala First Nation, and

+(c) a member of a committee of the Council or the Squiala First Nation who is not a councillor.

+(2) If a person is exercising a power, duty or responsibility relating to the financial administration of the Squiala First Nation, that person must

+(a) comply with this Law, the Act, any other applicable Squiala First Nation law and any applicable standards,

+(b) comply with all policies and procedures of the Squiala First Nation, and

+(c) avoid conflicts of interest and comply with the applicable policy and procedure made under section 21.

+(3) If an officer, employee, committee member, contractor or agent believes he or she has a conflict of interest, that person must disclose the circumstances in writing as soon as practicable to the chief administrative officer or, in the case of the chief administrative officer, to the chairperson of the Finance and Audit Committee.

+(4) The Council is responsible to ensure the relevant provisions of this section is incorporated into the following:

+(a) the terms of employment or appointment of every officer or employee of the Squiala First Nation;

+(b) the terms of every contract of a contractor of the Squiala First Nation;

+(c) the terms of appointment of every member of a committee who is not a councillor; and

+- (d) the terms of appointment of every agent of the Squiala First Nation. - (5) If a person contravenes a provision of this subsection, the following actions may be taken: - (a) an officer or employee may be disciplined, including dismissal; - (b) a contractor's contract may be terminated; - (c) the appointment of a member of a committee may be revoked; - (d) the appointment of an agent may be revoked; or - (e) the council may use any legal means available to it to remedy the situation.